zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

     </TemplateBlade>
     ```

-1. Instantiate the `CommandBar` in the ViewModel, as in the following code.
+1. Instantiate the `CommandBar` in the ViewModel, as in the following example.

     ```javascript
     import Def = ExtensionDefinition.ViewModels.Resource.MyTemplateBladeViewModel;